Beyond Borders: El Salvador Cultural Exchange 2026

 Ryan Beiter

 I think I grew a lot during this trip.
 El Salvador, as a country, is full of kind, compassionate, and generous people.
-I saw communities deeply valued art and education, even with all the challenges.
-The friendships I made reminded me how quickly bonds can form when there’s mutual love or interest.
-In this case music.
+I saw how communities deeply value art and education, even with all the challenges.
+The friendships I made reminded me how quickly bonds can form when there’s mutual love or interest, in this case, music.

 Thais Chernyavsky